teaelephant/TeaElephantMemory/docs/DATA_MIGRATION_RUNBOOK.md

 ---

 ## 4) Backfill Details & Notes
-- The provided backfill tool (cmd/backfill) currently includes:
+- The historical backfill tool (`cmd/backfill` on the archival branch) currently includes:
   - Teas: streaming from FDB (Records prefix), inserting into PG with ON CONFLICT upsert
   - Skeleton for consumptions (needs per-user iteration implementation)
   - Extend it to cover all domains; ensure operations are idempotent (ON CONFLICT DO NOTHING/UPDATE)
   - Use encoder package to decode FDB values; use key_builder helpers to parse composite keys (e.g., ParseConsumptionKey)
 - Recommended batch size: 1k–10k rows; consider COPY for large tables

 ---